iZettle/api-documentation/pusher-api/tutorials/create-event-subscriptions.md

     }
     ```

-## Step 4: Set up webhook verification
+## Step 4: Set up verification for events origin
-You can verify that events come from Zettle by checking the signature in the events.
+After event subscriptions are created, you need to set up a mechanism for verifying that events come from Zettle by checking the signature in the events.

 The signature hash is generated as hexdigest using HMAC with SHA-256 as the cryptographic hash function.
-The signature is calculated on the event's `timestamp` and `payload` fields, concatenated together using a dot character `.`: `<timestamp>.<payload>`.

 To verify that events come from Zettle, calculate a signature and compare it with the value in the HTTP header `X-iZettle-Signature` of the incoming events.

-1. Calculate a signature using the previously stored signing key and the timestamp and payload of the incoming event.
+1. Calculate a signature by concatenating the timestamp and payload of the incoming event `.`: `<timestamp>.<payload>` and using the stored signing key that you stored in [Step 3: Create an event subscription](#step-3-create-an-event-subscription).

-    The following examples uses Python, PHP, and Java for caculating a signature.
+    The following examples uses Python, PHP, and Java for calculating a signature.

      <!-- what's the prerequisite for using the code? -->